Dream Meaning

 Mares and Foals by George Stubbs (c.
 1762).
 Horse dreams are the single most-discussed animal dream in Western depth psychology: in Jung's Symbols of Transformation (CW 5), the horse represents the mother-complex, libido, and the energy of transformation; a recurring running-horse dream in Sigmund Freud's Five Lectures on Psycho-Analysis (1910) is the first published psychoanalytic dream-horse interpretation.
 George Stubbs (c.
 1762).
 Calouste Gulbenkian Museum.
 Photograph by Pedro Ribeiro Simões, CC BY 2.0 via Wikimedia Commons.

-Horse dreams in Jung's analytical psychology represent life-force, instinct, and sometimes the mother-imago-in-motion.
-The Mabinogion's Rhiannon visionary-dream imagery is one of the oldest Welsh literary horse-dream precedents.
-Vedic sources (Shatapatha Brahmana 13) treat the royal Aśvamedha context as dream-divination-adjacent.
-See our horse spirit-animal page.
+Horse dreams in Jung's analytical psychology represent life-force, instinct, and sometimes the mother-imago-in-motion (Symbols of Transformation, CW 5).
+The Mabinogion's Rhiannon imagery is one of the oldest Welsh literary horse-dream precedents.
+Vedic sources (Shatapatha Brahmana 13) connect the royal Aśvamedha horse with cosmic scale.

 Frequently asked